Sufficient conditions for $C^{1,\alpha}$ parametrization and rectifiability: Introduction

 \subsection{Motivation and related work}

-As mentioned before, Peter Jones \cite{atst} proved that, given a collection of points in the plane, we can join them with a curve whose length is proportional to a sum of squares of $\beta$ numbers (plus the diameter).
+Peter Jones \cite{atst} proved that, given a collection of points in the plane, we can join them with a curve whose length is proportional to a sum of squares of $\beta$-numbers (plus the diameter).
 In particular, the length is independent of the number of points.
 This was the starting point of a series of results seeking to characterize, in a quantitative way, which sets are rectifiable.
 The motivation came from harmonic analysis, more specifically, the study of singular integral operators.
-It became clear that the classical notion of rectifiability does not capture quantititave aspects of the operators (such as boundedness) and a quantitative notion of rectifiability was needed.
+It became clear that the classical notion of rectifiability does not capture quantitative aspects of the operators (such as boundedness) and a quantitative notion of rectifiability was needed.
 A theory of uniform rectifiability was developed and it turned out that uniformly rectifiable sets are the natural framework for the study of $L^2$ boundedness of singular integral operators with an odd kernel (see \cite{davidsemmes93, davidsemmes91, tolsabook}).
 The theory is developed for sets of any dimension, but a necessary condition for a set to be uniformly rectifiable is that it is $d$-Ahlfors regular, where $d \in \N$.
 That is, the $d$-dimensional Hausdorff measure of a ball is comparable to its radius to the $d$-th power.

-Peter Jones' Traveling Salesman Theorem works only for $1$-dimensional sets, but does not assume any regularity.
-Several attempts have been made to prove similar analogues for sets (or measures) of dimension more than $1$.
-In \cite{pajot} a version for $2$-dimensional sets is proved.
-Menger curvature was also introduced to attempt to characterize rectifiability (see, among others, \cite{leger, lerman1, lerman2, polish, blatt, kola, meurer, othermax}).
+Jones' Traveling Salesman Theorem works only for $1$-dimensional sets, but does not assume any regularity.
+Several attempts have been made to prove similar analogues for sets (or measures) of dimension more than $1$, see for instance \cite{pajot1,pajot2}.
+Menger curvature was also introduced to attempt to characterize rectifiability (see, among others, \cite{leger, lerman1, lerman2, polish, blatt, kola2, meurer, othermax, ghinassigoering2019}).
 Other approaches can be found in \cite{jessica, delladio, santilli}).
-J. Azzam and R. Schul \cite{azzamschul} prove a higher dimensional version of the Traveling Salesman Theorem, that is, they estimate the $d$-dimensional Hausdorff measure of a set using a sum of $\beta$ numbers with no assumptions of Ahlfors regularity.
-Using this, together with \cite{davidtoro}, M. Villa \cite{michele} proves a characterization of tangent points of a Jordan curve in term of $\beta$ numbers.
+Azzam and Schul \cite{azzamschul} prove a higher dimensional version of the Traveling Salesman Theorem, that is, they estimate the $d$-dimensional Hausdorff measure of a set using a sum of $\beta$-numbers with no assumptions of Ahlfors regularity.
+Using this, together with \cite{davidtoro}, Villa \cite{michele} proves a characterization of tangent points of a Jordan curve in term of $\beta$-numbers.

 We say that a Radon measure $\mu$ on $\R^n$ is $d$-rectifiable if there exist countably many Lipschitz maps $f_i \colon \R^d \to \R^n$ such that

 Note that a set $E$ is $d$-rectifiable if and only if $\mathcal{H}^d\res_E$ is a $d$-rectifiable measure.